pequalsmp/domain-aggregator/README.md

 Intro
 -

-This is a simple shell script, utilizing `coreutils` to aggregate domain blocklists from various sources.
+This is a simple shell script, utilizing a subset of `coreutils` to aggregate domain blocklists from various sources.

 Why Shell
 -

-The tools used here are readily available, simple to use and they actually get the job done.
-The main objective was to have a portable script, working with what's already present.
+The tools used here are readily available and simple to use.
+The main objective of this project is to have a portable script, working with what's (most probably), already available.

 Setup
 -